 On this page I will explain the power consumption patterns of various types of appliances, how to determine how much appliances consume in standby mode, and other little things that you should know.
-I will add more appliances/devices soon.
+Appliances/devices are added to this page periodically.

 There are appliances that are a high wattage and are not operated long, such as toaster ovens, and most other appliances are of the type that are a low wattage and are operated for long periods of time.
 Air conditioners and heaters are the worst of both because they are a high wattage and they operated for a long time.

 People often point to high wattage appliances such as toaster ovens, water heaters, and more and think that they account for most of the electric bill, but they don’t.